programminghistorian/ph-submissions/lessons/geoparser-lesson.md

     cat ../in/172172.txt | ./run -t plain -g geonames -o ../out 172172

-Note that if your machine is running macOS Sierra (Darwin 16.7.0) then you need to apply a temporary [patch fix](#patch_fix) as this will give you an error.
+Note that if your machine is running macOS Sierra (Darwin 16.7.0) or later versions then you need to apply a temporary [patch fix](#patch_fix) as this will give you an error.

 For those not so familiar with working on the command line, let's look at the syntax used here.
 Firstly, it is useful to know that the pipe character (`|`) is used to concatenate different commands.